davidoster/Bonfire-Next/bonfire/docs/general/views.md

 If you would like to add additional variants for the system to recognize, you can modify the `application/config/app.php` file as needed.
 The key in the `template.variants` setting is a name it can be referenced by.
 The value in the array is the postfix to add to the end of the file (but before the file extension).

 	$config['template.variants'] = [
 	    'phone' => '+phone',
 	    'table' => '+tablet'
 	];

 ### Auto-Detecting Variant
 If you would like Bonfire to attempt to automatically determine which variant to use (between desktop, phone or tablet only) modify the `autodetect_variant` config setting in the same file.

 	$config['autodetect_variant'] = true;

 If TRUE, this will use the [Mobile Detect](http://mobiledetect.net/) library to determine.
 This library is built buy the gang at [BrowserStack](http://www.browserstack.com/) and kept up to date.

 If you need to modify how this works (by adding browser or OS detection, for example) you will need to modify the `__construct()` method of the `ThemedController` file.
 Or you can turn of autodetection and do your own detection routine in `MY_Controller`.

-## Themes

-Themes provide a simple, yet very flexible, way of providing consistent interfaces to your web pages.
-Instead of specifying all of the generic HTML for every type of page on your site, you can create a layout that then pulls in the proper parts to create a single page.
-All of this then wraps around your page content.

-### Theme Locations